natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-21bis-SAU%20(Germany).md

 * Bad low speed manoeuvrability
 * Rudder lock above 700 km/h can be frustrating when trying to get guns on target
 * Doesn't respond well to wing damage
-* Can overspeed easy at sea level due to tremendous acceleration.
+* Can overspeed easily at sea level due to tremendous acceleration and has a low top speed compared to any contemporaries
 * Low muzzle velocity for the GSh-23L cannon.
+* Despite having all-aspect missiles, the armament still extremely limited to short range and both R-60MK and R-13M1 have zero flare resistance
+* Primitive radar and almost useless even in spotting targets

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->